McLeodMoores/xl4j/TUTORIAL.md

 # Using Java projects from Excel
 ## A simple wrapper

-In this example, we are going to write a layer that allows the **TODO link** starling implementation of the ISDA CDS model to be used from Java.
+In this example, we are going to write a layer that allows the **TODO link** starling implementation of the ISDA CDS model to be used from Excel.
 To get pricing and risk metrics, we need
   - A yield curve
   - A CDS curve
   - A CDS trade definition